-Fighting for an impartial and independent federal judiciary that protects the civil and human rights of all people
+Fighting for a federal judiciary that upholds the promise of equal justice for all

 Fighting for Fair Courts